 Wayne’s journey into game art actually started in the AutoCAD labs of the Vancouver Lower Mainland, where he studied CAD architecture.
 Following his passion for gaming and feature films, he soon decided to switch from architecture to 3D animation, graduating from the famed Vancouver Film School.
 After cutting his teeth working on numerous 3D animated TV series, Wayne took on more art supervision roles in TV and film, before finally entering the game industry in 2005 as a Technical Artist on FIFA at EA Sports.
 Enticed by his love for Homeworld, Wayne took the opportunity to join Relic when it came along, and went on to spend a very productive decade there.

 Having had shipped multiple AAA titles at Relic, why was Wayne attracted to an up-and-coming studio such as Pixelmatic?
 In his own words, Wayne claims that, “games are evolving and need to evolve to effectively compete for players’ precious spare time.
 Longevity and success of large games need the support of tech carefully planned into the game design.
-The core creative team on Infinite Fleet, led by Jason Lee and Damon Gauthier, understand this and it's our number one focus to create a game where the marriage between game design and tech is meaningful, not to mention achievable.”
+The core creative team on Infinite Fleet, led by Jason Lee, understand this and it's our number one focus to create a game where the marriage between game design and tech is meaningful, not to mention achievable.”

 Pixelmatic, being the nimble and innovative studio that it is, is well positioned to be adaptive and address the changing landscape of games.
 It is exactly this willingness to be flexible and embrace innovation that has attracted a talent like Wayne who brings with him his unique art vision as well as his immense pedigree.